chuck-h/imgui/README.md

 Build On windows.

-Tested with wisual studio 2017.
+Tested with visual studio 2017.

 *	Navigate to the kisymgen folder.
 *	Double click on the kisymgen.sln file which should open the project in visual studio.